annafedotova/dsgo_abtest/README.md

 ## Data

 The dataset comes from a [tracking schema](https://meta.wikimedia.org/wiki/Schema:TestSearchSatisfaction2) that Discovery uses for assessing user satisfaction.
-Desktop users are randomly sampled to be anonymously tracked by this schema which uses a "I'm alive" pinging system that can be used to estimate how long users stay on the pages they visit.
+Desktop users are randomly sampled to be anonymously tracked by this schema which uses a "I'm alive" pinging system to estimate how long users stay on the pages they visit.
 The dataset contains just a little more than a week of EL data.

 | Column          | Value   | Description                                                                       |
 |:----------------|:--------|:----------------------------------------------------------------------------------|